Get the Desktop App for Battle.net Now

 Once you've begun playing Diablo III, you’ll see the public games menu on your character selection page.

-Selecting the "Public Games" button will allow you to choose which quest you’d like to play.
+Selecting the “Public Games” button will allow you to play Diablo III with other players who aren't necessarily on your Friends list.
 Note that you can only choose to join a quest you’ve begun, regardless of how far along other players in your game are.

 After you’ve hit the "Join a Game" button, you’ll be quickly matched up with other players on the same quest and within a similar level range.
 You can play with up to 3 other players (4 participants total) in a cooperative game.